MileHacker Logo

 Rural Immersion

 To experience traditional gaucho culture and horsemanship, consider visiting an Estancia (ranch) for a day.
-A lot of them have guided tours, traditional Asado lunches, and horse riding, presenting a glimpse into rural Uruguayan life.
+A lot of them have guided tours, traditional Asado lunches, and going for a horse ride, presenting a glimpse into rural Uruguayan life.

 Gaucho Life